marcCarnovale/HTML_Powered_Slides/readme.md

 ## **Features**
 - **Dynamic Theming:** Create and switch between custom styles effortlessly to match your branding or presentation context.
-- **Nested Folds:** Present detailed content progressively, with collapsible sections that encourage exploration without overwhelming the audience.
+- **Nested Folds:** Present detailed content progressively, with collapsible slides that encourage exploration without overwhelming the audience.
 - **Responsive Design:** Ensures your presentation looks great on any screen size.
 - **Programmatic Slide Creation:** Simplifies generating presentations programmatically or manually.
 - **Seamless Navigation:** Integrated Table of Contents (TOC) and intuitive click-to-advance features.